 JavaScript Library of WebSocket API Binding (Informative)

+This appendix describes how the JavaScript Library implements the Web API Binding using the methods and event handlers of corresponding Web API, and the details of the JSON-RPC data structure of request and response messages as the Application Data within the underlying Web protocol.

 A JavaScript Library implements the Web Socket API Binding using the following algorithm:

-Establishing one and only one persistent “WebSocket” object for a web-based application
+Establishing one and only one persistent “WebSocket” object for a Web application

 Keep the Web Socket connection open unless error happens

-Maintain the list of registered CMAPI-2 Server-initiated “callbackIds” and corresponding callback function “cbs”
+Maintain the list of registered CMAPI-2 “callbackIds” and corresponding callback function “cbs”

 Maintain the list of transaction “ids” and corresponding callback functions “cbs” for outstanding CMAPI-1 function calls

-The validity period of an outstanding CMAPI-1 function call SHALL be defined according to operator’s policy in order to handle the possible situation of multiple sequential return messages of the same CMAPI-1 function call.
+The validity period of an outstanding CMAPI-1 function call is defined according to operator’s policy in order to handle the possible situation of multiple sequential response messages of the same CMAPI-1 function call.
 For example, 30 minutes.
-If it is expired, the transaction “id” and corresponding callback function “cb” SHALL be removed from the list.
+If it is expired, the transaction “id” and corresponding callback function “cb” shall be removed from the list.

-Handle errors according to Section 6.6.
+Handle errors according to section 5.4.1.4.